YB-Joe/ybcho/_pages/introduce.md

 ## My goal with AI

 MY goal is to enhance the symbiotic relationship between human and machine & Productivity.I am interested in the concerns and efforts of how the application of artificial intelligence technology in various fields can bring a positive direction to the development of human civilization.

+## Education

+University of Arizona
+Bachelor Science in Information Science and Technology(Concentration on Machine Learning & Data Science)     Spring 2013 - Fall 2018